 Maharaja Sangram Shah conducted the wedding of his son Dalpat Shah with the daughter of Raja Kirti Singh Chandel of Kalinjar, Rani Durgavati in this fort.
 Following the death of her father-in-law and husband in a span of a few years, Rani Durgavati took the reins of the Gondwana Kingdom.
 She made Singorgarh as the capital and administered the prosperous kingdom along with her trusted ministers and son, Vir Narayan.

 This fort is located in the thickly forested Satpura Range and is said to have been built by Raja Ven Basore and renovated and extended by the Gonds.
-Due to the lay of the land, hills on all the sides, the cover of the dense woods and innumerable paths through the hills into the fort, enemies found it difficult to approach and attack this fort.
+Due to the lay of the land, hills on all the sides, the dense forest cover and innumerable paths through the hills into the fort, enemies found it difficult to approach and attack this fort.
 The bunkers of the soldiers are difficult to spot and many hidden paths were made to allow the movement of soldiers and the Queen without being seen.
 The ramparts were fully equipped to watch the enemy movements hidden from sight.

 According to the locals, there are many secret passages in this fort designed to confuse invaders and to provide safe passage for the retinue of the king and queen.
 The construction of these passages is considered to be an architectural marvel.
 It is said that there are tunnels deep inside the dungeons known only to Rani Durgavati and a handful of her army.
 One tunnel discovered by the Archaeological Survey of India (ASI) is said to lead to the hill fort of Madan Mahal.